afrase/kodiswift/docs/commandline.rst

 ___________

 Allows the user to step through their addon using an interactive session.
-This is meant to mimic the basic XBMC interface of clicking on a listitem, which then brings up a new directory listing.
+This is meant to mimic the basic Kodi interface of clicking on a listitem, which then brings up a new directory listing.
 After each listing is displayed the user will be prompted for a listitem to select.
 There will always be a ``..`` option to return to the previous directory (except for the initial URL).::

-    $ xbmcswift2 run interactive
+    $ kodiswift run interactive
     ------------------------------------------------------------
      #  Label    Path
     ------------------------------------------------------------